Fintech Scotland 2017: Luke’s Thoughts

 Customer vs Tech-Driven Innovation – Designing a Proposition that Works for Your Audience

 Up next was Mary Harper, Head of Strategy for Customer, Digital & Data at Standard Life Aberdeen.
 Mary reminded us not to forget about the customer by getting caught up in the technology itself.
-The problem of not adopting a customer-first approach mentality is exacerbated for fintech’s.
-The customer journey is often more complex in a highliy regulated and highly competitative market.
-Therefore, the importance of the voice of the customer within a fintech is imperitive.
-Only this way can you really begin to deliver value to all of your customers not just a proportion.
+Fintech organisations must adopt a customer-first mentality.
+The customer journey is often more complex in a highly regulated and highly competitive market.
+Therefore, the importance of the Voice of the Customer within a Fintech organisation is imperative to deliver value to all your customers.

 Securing the Fintech Journey

 The afternoon saw four breakout sessions, one of which was Martin Budd from f5 Networks.
-In a world where customer behaviour is influenceing technology and vice versa, the security risks become greater.
-The increase in APIs which tecnology firms can utilise results in the growth of hacking risks.
+In a world where customer behaviour is influencing technology and vice versa, the security risks become greater.
+The increase in APIs which technology firms can utilise results in the growth of hacking risks.
 As more channels means there are more ways to access users data.
-Martin continued to show us how easy it can be to gain aceess to these APIs as they trasnfer personal information such as credit card details and addresses through a system such as Uber.
-Definitely a consideration of fintech’s entering the market!
+Martin continued to show us how easy it can be to gain access to these APIs as they transfer personal information such as credit card details and addresses through a system such as Uber.

 Capitalising on the 4th Industrial Revolution